macmanes-lab/protocols/RNATagSeq_polyA_first.md

 **MUST CONTINUE**

-#### 7) Pool barcoded RNA:  RNABeads
+#### 7) Pool barcoded RNA:  RNAClean XP Beads

-  - NOTE: At this point, multiple samples with distinct RNAtag adaptors will be pooled on the same spin column.
-Do not exceed 5ug RNA per pool, the maximum binding capacity of columns.
+  - NOTE: At this point, multiple samples with distinct RNAtag adaptors will be pooled into a single tube (1.7 mL eppendorf tube)

-- final elution 26uL
+  - Pool all 8 samples into a single tube (160 uL total for 8 samples)
+  - Add 2.0x reaction volume of Agencourt RNAClean XP beads (320 uL) and capture RNA on beads:
+  - Incubate at room temperature, on HULA MIXER for 15min to bind RNA
+  - Place on magnet for 5min, until solution is clear
+  - Pipette out and discard clear solution
+  - Remove from magnet, add 200uL fresh 80% EtOH, and completely resuspend beads.
+  - Place on magnet for 3 minutes (or until solution is clear), pipette out and discard supernatant.
+  - Add another 200uL fresh 80% EtOH without removing from magnet, incubate for 30sec, Pipette out and discard supernatant.
+  - Spin down beads to bottom of tubes.
+  - Let air dry for 3min
+  - Resuspend beads in 28 uL nuclease free water (using the whole sample - not trying to have any in reserve)
+  - Place on magnet for 2 minutes, and elute sample from beads, KEEEP supernatant!

+#### QC

+  - QC: Save 3 uL from remaining RNA before addition of SUPERase-IN
+  - Run on HSRNA Tapestation and HS Qubit

 **PAUSE POINT**